Llenar70/allye-doc/DB Connector.md

 *   On the backend, SQLAlchemy, a powerful ORM library for Python, is used to create a database engine (`sqlalchemy.engine.Engine`).
 *   Based on the selected DB type and the information entered in the form, an appropriate database connection URI (Uniform Resource Identifier) is dynamically generated.
     *   Example (PostgreSQL): `postgresql://username:password@host:port/database`
+    *   Example (Redshift, Username/Password): `redshift+psycopg2://username:password@host:port/database`
     *   Example (BigQuery, using ADC): `bigquery://project_id`
     *   Example (BigQuery, using service account key): `bigquery://project_id?credentials_path=/path/to/your/credentials.json`
 *   When the `Connect` button is clicked, or when saving with "Auto-test connection before saving" enabled, a very lightweight query (e.g., `SELECT 1`) is actually executed against the database to test connectivity.
+*   For **Redshift IAM Authentication**, the widget uses SQLAlchemy's `creator` function to integrate with the `redshift_connector` library.
+This allows passing complex IAM parameters (like profile, keys, region, and cluster/workgroup info) directly to the connection function.
+To use this, the library must be installed: `pip install "redshift_connector[sqlalchemy]`.

 ### Google BigQuery Authentication (gcloud CLI Integration)
 *   When the user clicks the `Run gcloud auth application-default login` button, the widget executes the `gcloud auth application-default login` command as an OS process asynchronously.